 What are your thoughts and experiences re children and Halloween?

-We’d love to from hear you.
+We’d love to hear your experiences.